learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ## Introduction

-In this lab, you'll get some hand-on practice developing simple linear regression models.
+In this lab, you'll get some hand-on practice developing a simple linear regression model.
+You'll also use your model to make a prediction about new data!

 ## Objectives